-NOW operating as a pizza restuarant, with a licensed bar, the New Britannia was built in 1879 on land purchased by William Hutchinson in 1845.
+NOW operating as a pizza restaurant, with a licensed bar, the Britannia Hotel was built in 1879 on land purchased by William Hutchinson in 1845.

-Located on busy Cleveland Street in the inner-Sydney suburb of Darlington, the pub sits on land that was originally part of the 95ha land grant of William Chippendale.
+Located on busy Cleveland Street in the inner-west Sydney suburb of Darlington, the pub sits on land that was originally part of the 95ha land grant of William Chippendale.

 The mid Victorian Britannia Hotel was established to cater for the surrounding working class residents and labourers toiling in the local industries.

-The pub was named after the ship Brittania in honour of his first wife, Mary Cooper (Chapman) who arrived in Sydney in 1796, having been sentenced for transportation.
+The pub was named after the convict ship Britannia in honour of William Hutchison’s first wife, Mary Cooper (Chapman), who arrived in Sydney in 1798, having been sentenced to 14 years in the colony of New South Wales.
+She married Hutchison in Sydney in 1811.

 William Hutchinson willed the property to his daughter, Elizabeth Bowman and the pub remained in that family until 1889.
 Robert Hudson then bought the land.
 He was the son of William Hudson, who had established a joinery business in Redfern, building railway carriages for the NSW Government.